arnaudlewis/prismic-react-native-kit/README.md

 * Client-side with a simple script tag

 ## Documentation
-In this kit, everything is similar to the official Prismic javascript-kit except on the template part.
+In this kit, everything is similar to the official Prismic javascript-kit except for the template part.

-In each case, you will have a snippet of the custom type and one of your code in a JS Template.
-We'll consider that we have a `doc' parameter in each template snippet corresponding to the fetched prismic document.
-Don't need to prevent Runtime exception for complex JSON object, the kit take care of that for your with default value if the fragment is missing from the API.
+You don't need to prevent any Runtime exceptions in your templates, the kit takes care of that for you by providing default values if the fragment is missing from the API.
 For basic fragments like Text, Date, Number... the default value will be `null`.
-For Complex fragments like Embed, StructuredText, Links... the default value will be an Object with a special key `_default` set to `true` and all the usual deepest values or functions will return null or empty array.
+For Complex fragments like Embed, StructuredText, Links... the default value will be an Object with a special key `_default` set to `true` and all the usual values or functions will return as `null` or as an empty array.

+Here is an example:

 **doc.myStructuredText**